fly-apps/nodejs-planetscale-read-replicas/README.md

 #{"time":20,"usingFlyRegion":"lhr","usingPrimaryRegion":true,"usingDatabaseHost":"random.eu-west-3.psdb.cloud","data":"Added a row with ID 10"}
 ```

 Perfect!
 We can see from that response that this request worked.
 It was handled in our primary region (`lhr`).
 And so the write succeeded.
 Despite the closest database to `sea` actually being a read-only replica.
-But wait ...
-How does this work?
+But wait ... how does this work?
 Well, we can see by looking at the logs for this app:

 ```
 2022-05-19T19:09:42Z app[abcdefgh] sea [info]Replaying this attempt to write to a read replica (from Fly region: sea) in the primary Fly region: lhr
 ```

-That line is logged by our app's custom error handler (in `server.js`).
-The write was handled by its closest vm (in the US).
-And it connected to the _closest_ database (in the US).
-But that's a read-only replica.
+That line is logged by our app's custom error handler, in `server.js`.
+Initially the write request was received by the closest vm to the simulated user (in the US).
+And that vm connected to the _closest_ database (in the US).
+But ... that's a read-only replica.
 And so that write failed, throwing an error.
 That error was caught by the error handler, analysed and matched.
-And so the app using some Fly magic to _replay_ the request _in_ the primary region (`lhr`).
-And that region uses the primary database.
-Which _can_ be written to.
+And so the app used some Fly magic to _replay_ the HTTP request _in_ the primary region (in our case that's `lhr`).
+And a vm in that region connects to the primary database.
+Which _can_ of course be written to.
 And so the write worked.
-And much faster too.

 ## How does it work?